peterramsing/lost/README.md

 ##### Flexbox Grids

 You can easily change your grids to support Flexbox by altering the global at-rule variable `@lost flexbox` to `flex`.
 Once you do this, all grids throughout your site will use flexed elements.
-To make sure they are displayed as flexed elements, you need to wrap them in `flex-container` or `center` (which includes `flex-container` by default).
+To make sure they are displayed as flexed elements, you need to wrap them in `lost-flex-container` or `lost-center` (which includes `lost-flex-container` by default).

 ```html
 <section>